SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 Caution
 Site traffic
 ```
-- This is a mistake in output due to a symbol.
+- There is a mistake in output due to a symbol.

 ### License